Union County Relocation Attorneys

 Contact a Mountainside relocation attorney

 Ross & Calandrillo, LLC is an experienced law firm serving clients across New Jersey with effective legal guidance and representation in all facets of family law.
 When relocation is a reality, it is important to have a law firm that is ready to help you resolve the matter in the best possible way.
 If you are the custodial parent who needs to request the move, our firm is ready to develop a comprehensive argument to support relocation.
 If you are a noncustodial parent who opposes a move, our firm can help you fight the request for relocation and protect your parental relationship.
 When facing such a critical topic, experience matters.
-Contact Ross & Calandrillo, LLC for a free consultation to discuss your legal matter.
+Contact Ross & Calandrillo, LLC for a consultation to discuss your legal matter.
 We understand the stress you must feel and our compassionate and tenacious attorneys are ready to serve.